Urbana 18: Thousands of students commit to a life of faithful witness

 What kind of impact could one university graduate have on the world if they said “Yes” to Jesus’ invitation on their life?
 What about ten thousand?

-Two minutes before midnight just last night, ten thousand students sang out,
+Two minutes before midnight, as Urbana 18 came to a close, ten thousand students sang out,

 “Jesus, the only true and righteous King,